 In its pre-cleanup days, the Times Square area in New York City was a place of vague contradictions.
 There'd be creeps streaming out of the jerk-off palaces as the melancholy mop-up guy got ready for another swabbing of the booths.
 Down the street, at one of the broken-down but strangely opulent all-nite movie houses, Lady Terminator would be playing on a double bill with Killer Condom.
 Two crusted, white-bearded Night Train junkies could be heard further up, brawling over the last Pall-Mall.
 Fish-netted trannies patrolled the area, scanning men's eyes for the next "date."
 The latest issue of Knocked Up and Milky could be glimpsed through the cracked, pink neon-lit porn shop windows.
 And the best hot dog you ever had could be gotten for a song.
 It was gloriously filthy, America's Reeperbahn.

 Daniel Brown's ethereal editing style transforms Sandler's arty portrayal of the Times Square milieu further into dreamlike territory, with musically-timed cuts of gigantic fashion ads, surreal electronic displays, and disturbing views of streetwise desperation.
-He makes an invaluable contribution to Sandler's heartrending mourning of an admittedly rough, earthy cultural touchstone destroyed by corporate (read: Disney) interests (one man, in a gaudy McDonald's t-shirt, applauds the change, but another invades the Disney store and holds a stuffed Mickey Mouse up as a representation of the antichrist).
+He makes an invaluable contribution to Sandler's heartrending mourning of an admittedly rough, earthy cultural touchstone destroyed by corporate (read: Disney) interests (one man, in a gaudy McDonald's t-shirt, applauds the change, but another--mayoral candidate Reverend Billy--invades the Disney store and brandishes a plush Mickey Mouse, labeling it a representation of the antichrist).

-In the end, this is a personal documentary, as much as Ross McElwee's Sherman's March, for instance, or Michael Moore's Roger and Me.
-There's no narration here, but we are guided by personal, searching questions delivered by Sandler from behind the camera.
+In the end, this is a personal journey documentary, as much as Ross McElwee's Sherman's March, for instance, or Michael Moore's Roger and Me.
+Its wholly original voice--part doc, part wild experimentation--places it easily in such company.
+Thankfully, there's no narration here, but we are guided by the personal, searching questions occasionally delivered by Sandler from behind the camera.
 The director/videographer remains a curious figure but that adds to the uniqueness of one of the most unforgettable documentaries of the 1990s (right up there with Crumb).
+Actually, it's in the pantheon of the 25 best documentaries ever made (here's my list: The 101 Greatest Documentaries).
 When I was programming the